Yaffle/BigInteger/README.md

 Yet another BigInteger class in JavaScript
 This library performs arithmetic operations on integers of arbitrary size.

-To use it from browser:
+To use it from a web browser:
 ```
 <script src="BigInteger.js"></script>
 ```

-To use it from node.js:
+To use it from the node.js:
 ```
 npm install js-big-integer
 ```